-Also, keeping up with the disability means that you’ll be well aware if any new therapies or treatments are developed that can help improve the quality of your loved one's life.
+Also, keeping up with the disability means that you’ll be well aware if any new therapies, treatments or technologies are developed that can help improve the quality of your loved one's life.

 - Suggest therapy: Advise your partner or loved one to see a psychologist/therapist to help them deal with any mental and emotional issues they may have as a result of their disability.
 Professional therapy and counselling will help them come to terms with the disability in a healthy way, maintain a good self-esteem and resolve any mental health issues they may have.

 Also, with these things, it's really just good to be able to speak to someone qualified to help out.